Darktable Windows 2.6.0rc1 fails to start with error 0xc0000142

 Note: in the Affected Version selector, version 2.6.0rc1 is not an option.

-#3 Updated by Christian Kanzian about 1 month ago
+#3 Updated by Christian Kanzian 3 months ago

 There is a discussion on this here: